-5.7.2 A team may decide to stop a round early if the lack of progress cannot be resolved and 5 minutes have passed.
+4.4.3 A team may decide to stop a round early if the lack of progress cannot be resolved and 5 minutes have passed.
 In this case, the team captain must indicate to the referee the team's desire to terminate the game.
 The team will be awarded all points achieved.

-5.8 Penalty
+4.5 Penalty

-- 5.8.1 It is compulsory for teams to specify the team name in virtual games.
+- 4.5.1 It is compulsory for teams to specify the team name in virtual games.
 Teams will be given a verbal warning if they failed to do so for the first time.
-The team will be disqualified for the current game if the team fails to add the team name for the second time in a virtual game. - 5.8.2 If a virtual/real robot is hit/attacked by another virtual/real robot, the attacking robot will be separated from the attacked robot and repositioned at the same location with different orientation (if there is collision), and be frozen for 10 seconds.
-There will be no point deduction.

-5.8.3 If two virtual/real robots bump into each other, both robots will be separated from each other and repositioned at the same location with different orientation (if there is collision).
+The team will be disqualified for the current game if the team fails to add the team name for the second time in a virtual game. - 4.5.2 If a robot is hit/attacked by another robot, the attacking robot will be separated from the attacked robot and repositioned at the same location with different orientation (if there is collision) and be frozen for 10 seconds.
+There will be no point deduction. - 4.5.3 If two robots bump into each other, both robots will be separated from each other and repositioned at the same location with different orientation (if there is collision).
 Both robots will be frozen for 10 seconds.
 There will be no point deduction.

-5.9 Interruption of Game
+4.6 Interruption of Game

-- 5.9.1 In principle, a game will not be stopped during gameplay. - 5.9.2 The referee can end a game when all objects have been collected by the robots. - 5.9.3 The referee can pause a game when the game coordinator/referee needs to discuss an issue/problem with the OC/TC.
-The game will be called "time-out" in this case. - 5.9.4 Teams are not allowed to quit a game 5 minutes after the game started.
+- 4.6.1 In principle, a game will not be stopped during gameplay. - 4.6.2 The referee can end a game when all objects have been collected by the robots. - 4.6.3 The referee can pause a game when the game coordinator/referee needs to discuss an issue/problem with the OC/TC.
+The game will be called "time-out" in this case. - 4.6.4 Teams are not allowed to quit a game 5 minutes before the game started.